 What makes a landing page convert?

 A landing page converts when it matches the promise that brought the visitor there, states one clear offer, backs it with proof, and points to a single obvious action.
 Everything else (the design, the photos, the copy you sweated over) only matters if those four are in place.
-The median landing page converts at 6.6% across industries, but pages that get this right regularly hit 10% or higher (Unbounce, Q4 2024 analysis of 464 million visits).
+The median paid landing page converts around 6.96%, but pages that get this right regularly do much better (WordStream by LOCALiQ, Google Ads benchmarks across 17,998 campaigns, 2024).

 The rest of this article breaks those four jobs into the actual elements that do them.